adamapollo/Enlightened_Structure/_posts/2022-02-02-Corporation_in_a_Box.markdown

+---
+layout: default
+title: Corporation in a Box
+---

 _Reinventing the company as a trusted web: agile, transparent, hyperconnected_

 Open source collaboration framework, designed to drastically outperform aging corporate structures.
 Everything runs on whuffie, pays in whuffie.
 Each private knowledge center has one person/organization as it's root trust node, which has override power.
 You can clone node networks (with permission), and you should if you think you can do a better job than the current root node.